dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

-**During the summer of 2023 we meet every week in Luddy Hall 0002 every Wednesday 4-6 PM.
+**For the rest of 2023 we meet in person every week in Luddy Hall 0002, every Thursday 5:30-7 PM.
 (See Teams and email announcements for more details.)**

+**Please contact Damir Cavar, if you are interested in joining the NLP-Lab meetings.
+The meetings are in person and only exceptionally Teams-based online participants can join.**

 - [Publications](/publications)
 - [Software](/software)